Demonology: Types

 Excluded are souls conceived as inhabiting another world.
 Yet just as gods are not necessarily spiritual, demons may also be regarded as corporeal; vampires for example are sometimes described as human heads with appended entrails, which issue from the tomb to attack the living during the night watches.
 The incubi and succubi of the Middle Ages are sometimes regarded as spiritual beings; but they were held to give proof of their bodily existence, such as offspring (though often deformed).
 Belief in demons goes back many millennia.
-The Zoroastrian faith teaches that there are 3,333 Demons, some with specific dark responsibilities such as war, starvation, sickness, etc.

 Ancient Mesopotamian religion

 The ancient Mesopotamians believed that the underworld (Kur) was home to many demons, which are sometimes referred to as "offspring of arali".
 These demons could sometimes leave the underworld and terrorize mortals on earth.
 One class of demons that were believed to reside in the underworld were known as galla; their primary purpose appears to have been to drag unfortunate mortals back to Kur.
 They are frequently referenced in magical texts, and some texts describe them as being seven in number.
 Several extant poems describe the galla dragging the god Dumuzid into the underworld.
 Like other demons, however, galla could also be benevolent and, in a hymn from King Gudea of Lagash (c.
 2144 – 2124 BC), a minor god named Ig-alima is described as "the great galla of Girsu".
 Demons had no cult in Mesopotamian religious practice since demons "know no food, know no drink, eat no flour offering and drink no libation."